Save 10% off Mexico Adventure >

 Wildlife at the Park

-A whole range of wonderful native Australian wildlife have made their home at the Wildlife Park, including kangaroos and wallabies, including the rare and tiny tree kangaroo known as Lumholtz’s Tree Kangaroo.
+A whole range of wonderful native Australian wildlife have made their home at the Wildlife Park, such as kangaroos and wallabies, including the rare and tiny tree kangaroo known as Lumholtz’s Tree Kangaroo.
 This Wildlife Park is one of only two in the world where you can see this elusive creature!
 Other animals includes koalas, crocodiles, the unusual Boyd's Rainforest Dragon, the Spotted Tail Quoll, the Southern Cassowary, the Papuan Frogmouth, the Jabiru Stork, Parrots and Rainbow Lorikeets.

 At the end of your programme you will have two inclusive nights at a Cairns hostel so you can relax and make the most of exploring all the exciting activities on offer in Cairns.